Elise B. Heinz: Early life and education

 Heinz was born on January 14, 1935, in Plainfield, New Jersey, and grew up in Alexandria, Virginia.
 She graduated from Wellesley College with a BA in 1955 and received a J.D. from Harvard Law School in 1961.
-In her third year at Harvard she was the only woman on Law Review.
+In her second and third year at Harvard she was the only female editor of the Harvard Law Review.

 Career

 Heinz was challenged to find employment merited by her achievement at Harvard.
 Heinz clerked for U.S. Judge David Bazelon, worked as a lawyer in private practice, and handled cases pro bono for the American Civil Liberties Union and the Women's Legal Defense Fund.
 Heinz became known for campaigning for the Equal Rights Amendment (ERA) and as of 1973, helped lead the National Organization for Women in Virginia.
 In 1974, Heinz represented John Patler in the unsuccessful appeal of his conviction for the murder of George Lincoln Rockwell, founder of the American Nazi Party.
 As of 1975, she ran ERA-Central, a pro-ERA organization.

-Heinz won election to the Virginia House of Delegates in 1977, and won re-election once, but her district consisting of parts of both Arlington and Alexandria was eliminated in the redistricting following the 1980 census.
-She challenged the three other Arlington incumbent Democrats and lost the primary in September, 1981.
+Heinz won election to the Virginia House of Delegates in 1977, and won re-election once, but her district consisting Arlington and Alexandria was eliminated in the 1981 redistricting.
+The only Harvard-trained lawyer in the House of Delegates, Heinz’s warned that the new map was unconstitutional.
+On August 25, 1981, a federal court ruled in Cosner v.
+Dalton that the map was unconstitutional, but allowed the 1981 election to proceed.
+Heinz lost to the three other Arlington incumbent Democrats in September’s primary.

 Heinz died on January 19, 2014, in Arlington, Virginia.